Compression Stockings: How to Use ThemSkip to the navigation

 - Help improve blood flow.

-- Help keep fluid from pooling in the legs.
+- Help keep blood from pooling in the legs.

-- Help relieve symptoms and prevent problems caused by things like varicose veins, skin ulcers, and deep vein thrombosis.
+- Help relieve symptoms caused by varicose veins, skin ulcers, and deep vein thrombosis.

 - Will help the most if you wear them every day while you're awake, especially while you're on your feet.